pinheadmz/bitdevs-scraper/_template.md

 ---

 ## Announcements
 Please join us for our next Socratic Seminar.
-A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Lava](https://www.lava.xyz/) for food, refreshments and event space.
+A special thank you to our sponsors [Chaincode Labs](https://chaincode.com) and [Cake Wallet](https://www.cakewallet.com/) for food, refreshments and event space.

 If you can't make it to the main event please join us at [PUBKEY](https://pubkey.bar/home) around 9:30PM.